-Web Page Item Description Volume Settings Speaker Volume Type the desired Intercom volume level into this field.
+Web Page Item Description Volume Settings Speaker Volume Type the desired speaker volume level into this field.
 Microphone Gain Type the desired microphone gain level into this field.
 Relay Settings Activate Relay with DTMF Code When selected, the relay can be activated with a DTMF code.
 DTMF Activation Code Type the desired DTMF activation code (25 character limit).
 DTMF Activation Duration (in seconds) Type the desired DTMF activation duration (in seconds) (2 character limit [activation times now go up to 99 seconds]).
 NOTE : A DTMF activation duration of 0 will toggle the relay indefinitely or until the activation code is sent again Activate Relay During Ring When selected, the relay will be activated for as long as the call is active.
 NOTE : When the phone is set to Auto Answer , it will not ring and this option does nothing.
 Activate Relay During Night Ring Check this box to activate the relay for as long as a Night Ring tone is ringing.
 Activate Relay While Call Active When selected, the relay will be activated for as long as the call is active.
 Activate Relay on Button Press When selected, the relay will be activated when the Call Button is pressed.
 Relay on Button Press Timeout (in seconds) Type the desired time (in seconds) that you want the relay to activate after the Call Button is pressed (1 character limit).
 Miscellaneous Settings Auto-Answer Incoming Calls When selected, the device will automatically answer incoming calls.
 When Auto Answer is Off, the device will play a ringtone through the Intercom speaker until someone presses the button.
 Button Lit When Idle When selected, the Call Button remains lit when idle.
 Play Ringback Tone When selected, you will hear a ringback tone while making a call.
+Volume Boost When Volume Boost is enabled, the device will play at a higher volume at the risk of having the audio clip at very high levels.
+Test Audio Click on the Test Audio button to do an audio test.
+When the Test Audio button is pressed, you will hear a voice message for testing the device audio quality and volume.

-Table 2-7.
+Table 2-8.
 Device Configuration Parameters (continued)